steve1281/quicknotes/docs/001-Running_Quicknotes_manually.md

 ## About the Environment variables

-* QUICKDIR is where ever fapi.py is.
 * QUICKNOTES is where your quick notes are.
-Don't forget the trailing slash.
 * PORT is the port you want to use for your webserver.
 * IPADDRESS is the ip address you want the webserver to advertise on.
 Leave as 127.0.0.1 for local use.

-## qserv

-Included is a bash script *qserv* which will launch the server in background and report an process id.
-It is not windows friendly.